AreebaSadiq23/AreebaSadiq23/README.md

 ## 🚀 About Me
   🌈 I'm interested in coding.<br>
-  📗 I'm currently learning TypeScript.<br>
+  📗 I'm currently learning Nextjs and Tailwindcss.<br>
   💻 I'm a student of Generative AI Engineering.<br>
   🌟 I'm passionate about learning Generative AI.<br>
-  📜 Ask me about HTML, CSS, Bootstrap, JavaScript.<br>
+  📜 Ask me about HTML, CSS,TypeScript.<br>
   🚀 I'm a consistent, hardworking, and motivated person.<br>